msgpo/CK-s-Firewall-killswitch/Readme.md

 * Windows 7 up to 10 (Home Editions doesn't include secpol.msc)
 * A VPN provider
-* OpenVPN CLient SOftware (also works with others, just replace the path to the executable which etablish the connection)
+* OpenVPN CLient Software (it also works with other client software, just replace the path to the executable which establish the VPN connection)
 * **No** third-party firewall application!
 * Network adapters need to be set from Private to Public
 * (_optional_) WFC or Windows 10 Firewall Control

 ## Some warnings

-* Using a software or hardware firewall is usually the best way to go for locking down your network, however as compliment for the Windows own firewall you could use WFC (binisoft.org) or Windows 10 Firewall Control (sphinx-soft.com)
+* Using a hardware firewall is usually the best way to go for locking down your network, however as compliment for the Windows own firewall you could use WFC ([binisoft.org](https://www.binisoft.org/wfc) now Malwarebytes) or Windows 10 Firewall Control ([sphinx-soft.com](http://sphinx-soft.com/Vista/index.html)).
+Some router firmware simply won't allow an easy OpenVPN integration or simply doesn't support it at all.
 * If you ever get a **firewall popup** to add program, make sure to **uncheck Private networks** and only have **Public** networks checked before clicking Allow access.
 If you fail to monitor this, the kill switch will be pointless.
 * Never allow any program to automatically add firewall exceptions.
 You should only do this manually or whenever you get prompted by Windows Firewall.
 This isn't a setup and forget solution.
 * Existing firewall rules that are assigned the Private/Domain network spaces will be able to still connect, usually it's just local network related stuff.
 It would be good if you reviewed all rules and adjust them accordingly to your needs.